catana-research/catana-research.github.io/_posts/2020-04-15-tensorflow-keras.md

 ### The Keras API

 Keras is a high-level API that enables users to use a variety of machine learning backends with a common, clean interface.
-This provided a popular interface to quickly building TensorFlow models without having to get dirty in the low-level API of TensorFlow.
-With the release of TensorFlow v2 Keras has now been incorporated as a native high-level API accessible.
-For existing users of Keras, it is [recommended they use the new `tf.keras` interface](https://twitter.com/fchollet/status/1174018651449544704?s=19), as new developments with not be ported back to Keras.
+This provided a popular interface to quickly building TensorFlow models without having to get dirty in its low-level API.
+With the release of TensorFlow v2 Keras has now been incorporated as a native high-level API.
+Existing users of Keras, are [recommended to use the new `tf.keras` interface](https://twitter.com/fchollet/status/1174018651449544704?s=19), as new developments with not be ported back to Keras.

 ```
 tensor
 ```

+## Parameters

+### Compile

+- `optimizer`: Function used in gradient descent.
+- `loss`: